Singaporean culture quirks

 11. Why do you love queues so much?

 The act of willingly queuing is as Singaporean as it can get.
 Typically regarded by others as a mind-numbing, time-waster of a chore, locals find great thrill when they chance upon a snaking line of humans.
 What lies at the finishing end?
 Is it freebies?
 Yay!
 We don’t even care what it is – we need it in our lives.

 We chirpily hop in to join queues for tables at a hot new eatery for overhyped food, or at clearance sales to buy cheap clothes and sometimes, McDonald’s merch.
 Top tip for life: Not sure what food to get when you visit a new hawker centre?
 Just head to the stall with the longest queue, duh.

 12. Wait, what are we rushing for again?

 This falls under the category of unexplainable cultural phenomenons that just become ingrained in a society over time.
 Like how people from certain countries are known to be extraordinarily punctual, courteous, or conscientious.

 Fun fact: A study by The British Council showed that Singaporeans are the #1 fastest walkers in the world, followed by people who live in Copenhagen and Madrid.

-While I’m usually rushing by default to make it in time for school or work, I find that I’m speed-walking even on the days where I can afford to travel at a leisurely pace.
+While I’m usually rushing by default to make it in time for school or work, I find that I’m speed-walking even on the days I can afford to travel at a leisurely pace.
 With that many people in your midst just whizzing by you to chope a seat on the train, it just feels weird to be shuffling along slowly.

 OR…there’s a queue for something right around the corner – we wouldn’t want to miss that!

 13. Who eats ice cream with BREAD?

 When we say ice cream sandwich, we’re not referring to the hipster cookie versions that cost up to five bucks a pop.
-We’re talking about the good ol’ scoop of ice cream straight out of your friendly neighbourhood uncle’s cart of frozen treats, sandwiched between bright and cheery rainbow bread.
+We’re talking about the good ol’ scoop of ice cream straight out of your friendly neighbourhood uncle’s cart of frozen treats, sandwiched between the bright and cheery rainbow bread.